The full membership process

 Application is rejected – full reasons for the rejection are given to the applicant.

-ACIE are looking for evidence that you have the appropriate knowledge and understanding of accounting principles, charity accounting and charity law and regulations in general as well as regulations specific to whatever part of the UK you work in.
+ACIE is looking for evidence that you have the appropriate knowledge and understanding of accounting principles, charity accounting and charity law and regulations in general, as well as the regulations specific to whichever part of the UK you work in.

 We look for evidence that you have the appropriate knowledge and understanding of Independent Examination.
 For example, the application form asks you to list the steps you would take before , during and after an independent examination.

 You will also need to demonstrate how you apply the key principles of independence, integrity, objectivity and confidentiality to your practice.
-The accounts you submit should also be presented in an appropriate form.
+The financial statements that you submit should also be presented in an appropriate form.

 The membership form may be downloaded from this page, but please contact Admin@acie.org.uk for the guidance package for application for Full Membership.
 The application form is the form of a multi tab excel file.
 Please ensure you fill in all pages.